US teens on alleged crime spree captured in Florida

 Hayes’ mother, Tammy Martin, had urged her son and his companion to surrender and “face the consequences.”

 Martin said the couple had been dating for about three months.
-She said the girl portrayed herself as being 19, and the family, including Hayes, believed her.
+She said the girl portrayed herself as being 19, and the family, including Hayes, believed her because she was able to write checks for cigarettes and other items.

 By the time her son realized she was a mere 13, “he was already done in love with her,” Martin said.